Tourism in Ukraine: Medical tourism

 Lately many modern dental clinics with high quality dentistry equipment and high quality materials have been established in Ukraine.
 They provide patients with high quality dentistry services for prices much cheaper in comparison with Western and Russian clinics.
 Many tourists from United States, European Union and Russia arrive for dental services, providing a sort of dental tourism.

-Other popular sorts of medical tourism in Ukraine are soas, eye and plastic surgery, hair transplants, and mud baths.
+Other popular sorts of medical tourism in Ukraine are spas, eye and plastic surgery, hair transplants, and mud baths.

 Truskavets and Myrhorod are well known for their mineral springs.

 Religious tourism

 Uman is a pilgrimage site for Breslov Hasidic Jews, especially on Rosh Hashana kibbutz.

+Saint Sophia Cathedral and Kyiv Pechersk Lavra in Kyiv are sites of Eastern Orthodox pilgrimage.

 Events

 Festival culture

 In recent years a variety of festivals emerged in major Ukrainian cities.
 Among the most popular are international jazz festival in Lviv, street food festival in Kyiv, various summer festivals in Odesa—a popular tourist destination in summer.
 Many of these festivals take place in former industrial buildings of the Soviet era and are thus helping to rejuvenate these areas.